 Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Nightshade vegetables and garlic, staples in many diets, offer unique flavors and health benefits.
+Comparing nightshade vegetables and garlic: differences in plant families reveal diverse impacts on health.
 Yet, they belong to different plant families, each with distinct characteristics.
 This article delves into their differences, culinary uses, health impacts, and the myths surrounding them.

 Key Takeaways